planogreenteam/aux_system/README.md

-# solar_car_2021
+# Plano Green Team Auxiliary Electrical System

-All Code, schematics and other artifacts for the 2021 car Aux and Main electrical systems go here.
+All Code, schematics and other artifacts for the solar car Aux (and Main) electrical systems go here.

 Please add schematics